 Mesoscale Convective Systems

 Mesoscale convective systems are important contributors to the warm-season climatology of the central and eastern United States.
-We conduct research to better understand MCS dynamics, including warm-core vortex development with the May 2009 "Super Derecho" event and rear inflow jet evolution, and to quantify their flow-dependent predictability conditioned upon convection initiation.
+We conduct research to better understand MCS dynamics, particularly rear-inflow jet structure and evolution, quantify the predictability of MCS maintenance, and to document how uncertainty in convection initiation forecasts influences MCS predictability and its case-to-case variation.

 Ensemble Prediction and Utilization

 Ensemble forecasting aids in quantifying weather prediction uncertainty and in weather event risk estimation.
 Much of our research makes extensive use of ensemble guidance.
-We also conduct research to evaluate varying methods for ensemble construction and how forecasters utilize ensemble guidance when preparing forecasts for high-impact meteorological events.
+We have also studied varying methods for ensemble construction and how forecasters utilize ensemble guidance when preparing forecasts for high-impact meteorological events.

 We actively welcome new collaboration with prospective graduate students and other scientists on topics of mutual interest.
 For a full publication listing with accessible summaries, please see the Publications page.
 A simple publication listing is available in Prof. Evans' Curriculum Vita.
 Citation information for our publications may be found in my Google Scholar profile.